Charlie Roberts (politician)

 Charlie Roberts (born November 5, 1953) is an American politician.
 He served as a Democratic member for the 29th and 31st district of the Florida House of Representatives.

 Life and career

 Roberts was born in Jacksonville, Florida.
 He attended the University of Florida and Stetson University College of Law.

-In 1988, Roberts was elected to represent the 31st district of the Florida House of Representatives, succeeding Winston Gardner Jr. He served until 1992, when he was succeeded by Harry C. Goode Jr. In the same year, he was elected to represent the 29th district, succeeding T. K. Wetherell.
+In 1988, Roberts was elected to represent the 31st district of the Florida House of Representatives, succeeding Winston Gardner Jr. He served until 1992, when he was succeeded by Harry Goode.
+In the same year, he was elected to represent the 29th district, succeeding T. K. Wetherell.
 He served until 1994, when he was succeeded by Randy John Ball.